 As the ground crew boss Dr. Ralph Fleming we get one of the cult actors of fifties science fiction B movies, Morris Ankrum.
 His stern visage often got him roles as authority figures, not least when Mars was involved.
-Rocketship X-M was his first sci-fi movie, and he went on to appear in Flight to Mars (as the evil Martian Ikram, 1951), Red Planet Mars (as secretary of Defense, 1952), Invaders from Mars (1953), Earth vs. the Flying Saucers (1956), Kronos, The Giant Claw (1957), How to Make a Monster (1958), From the Earth to the Moon (as president Ulysses S. Grant, 1958), Most Dangerous Man Alive (1961) and Roger Corman’s X (1963).
+Rocketship X-M was his first sci-fi movie, and he went on to appear in Flight to Mars (as the evil Martian Ikram, 1951, review), Red Planet Mars (as secretary of Defense, 1952), Invaders from Mars (1953), Earth vs. the Flying Saucers (1956, review), Kronos, The Giant Claw (1957), How to Make a Monster (1958), From the Earth to the Moon (as president Ulysses S. Grant, 1958), Most Dangerous Man Alive (1961) and Roger Corman’s X (1963).

-Patrick Aherne has a substantial bit-part as a reporter, He later appeared as a Pentagon general in The Day the Earth Stood Still (1951) and had a few guest spots on the TV series Adventures of Superman (1952-1958).
+Patrick Aherne has a substantial bit-part as a reporter, He later appeared as a Pentagon general in The Day the Earth Stood Still (1951, review) and had a few guest spots on the TV series Adventures of Superman (1952-1958).
 Also as a reporter we get Kathy Marlowe, a “perpetual wallflower” who also appeared as one of the Venusian girls in the brilliantly bad Queen of Outer Space (1958) starring Zsa Zsa Gabor.

 A third reporter is played by Judd Holdren, who would later find some science fiction fame of his own, in the serial format.
 First he played the titular role in Captain Video, Master of the Stratosphere (1951), based on the popular TV show Captain Video and His Video Rangers (1949, review).
 He later played the lead in Zombies of the Stratosphere (1952) and Commando Cody: Sky Marshal of the Universe (1953), as well as The Lost Planet (1953-1955) and appeared in Rocky Jones, Space Ranger (1954).
 His career plummeted fast, though, and he wound up having uncredited bit-parts in films like The Amazing Colossal Man (1957) and Space Master X-7 (1958).